tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 Note that these locks are logical and do not affect physical point operation through other means, so manual point changes using other means than the app can still occur.

-Some hardware may support point lockings preventing locked points to be altered, regardless of
+Some hardware may support point lockings preventing locked points to be altered via LocoNet, XpressNet or buttons.

 ## Controlling Locks
 If the hardware supports locking and unlocking points through LocoNet commands, this will also be supported.